JaksyMarci/Cherry-Blossom-Diner/README.md

 - install nodeJS (it installs npm by deafault)
 - install composer (it installs php by default)
 - sync the repository to your local machine
+- to generate the frame of th DB run php artisan migrate command